Watkins lifts Penn State to 52-50 win over No. 24 Gophers

 STATE COLLEGE, Pa.
-(AP) -- Tony Carr made two free throws with 5 seconds left to lift Penn State to a 52-50 win over No. 24 Minnesota on Saturday.
+(AP) -- Tony Carr drew a foul on a final drive to the basket and made two free throws with five seconds left to lift Penn State to a 52-50 win over No. 24 Minnesota on Saturday.

-Mike Watkins had 15 points and 15 rebounds and Payton Banks added 10 points for the Nittany Lions (11-7, 3-2 Big Ten) who recovered from a 32-22 halftime deficit.
+Mike Watkins scored 15 points and grabbed 15 rebounds and Payton Banks added 10 points for the Nittany Lions (11-7, 3-2 Big Ten) who recovered from a 32-22 halftime deficit.

 It was Penn State's first win over a ranked opponent since Feb.
-17 against then-No. 4 Iowa at the Bryce Jordan Center.
+17 when the Nittany Lions beat then-No. 4 Iowa at the Bryce Jordan Center.

 Minnesota led by as many as 14 in first half.